CedricGatay/play-querydsl/README.md

 Add following to your projects `project/plugins.sbt`

-	addSbtPlugin("com.code-troopers.play" % "play-querydsl" % "0.1.1")
+	addSbtPlugin("com.code-troopers.play" % "play-querydsl" % "0.1.2")

+In Play >= 2.3 you will be able to benefit from `AutoPlugin` mecanism from SBT, this way you only need to add to your project the `enablePlugins(QueryDSLPlugin)` magic.

 In addition you'll need to add settings to your project.

-On Play 2.3 this is done by modifying `build.sbt` and adding settings for the QueryDSLPlugin as well as adding its dependency scope.

-    com.typesafe.sbt.SbtNativePackager.projectSettings ++ QueryDSLPlugin.queryDSLSettings

-    // Make sure this line is below the `libraryDependencies` line to allow you to easily upgrade QueryDSL lazy val root = (project in file(".")).enablePlugins(PlayJava).configs(QueryDSLPlugin.QueryDSL)

 On Play 2.2 this is done by modifying `build.sbt` and adding settings for the QueryDSLPlugin as well as adding its dependency scope.